-Number of participants per course: In order to keep the high quality of our personalized course, the maximum number of participants that we accept per course is 24.
+In order to keep the high quality of our personalized course, the maximum number of participants per course is 24.

 Please note that places for non-financial institution representatives are limited.
 Courses will not address how to financially analyse or how to set up a business plan for an environmental/socially oriented project in search of funding.
 The courses teach participants how to include environmental and social variables in the traditional analysis made by financial analysts when making lending and/or investment decisions, whatever the nature of the project.

 Objectives & content

 During the course participants will learn how to: